zoka/ringMon/README.md

 function that will be called upon every AJAX command or ringMon page request.
 The function is passed the pending Ring request map, in order to decide  whether to accept it or reject it.
-Simple authentication mechanism woukd be to have white list of IP addresses allowed.
+Simple authentication mechanism would be to have white list of IP addresses allowed.

 ringMon can be very useful to provide nREPL access